nanoc/nanoc.app/content/docs/9-migrating-to-30.md

 namespace.
 Any custom code that lives in the `Nanoc` namespace should therefore be moved into the new `Nanoc3` namespace.

-The `Render` helper has, for consistency's sake, been renamed to `Rendering`.
+The `Render` helper has, for consistency’s sake, been renamed to `Rendering`.

 Dropped Features
 ----------------